oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/explorer.md

 ## Common Configuration Items

 ### Common Backend Environment Variables
-Both BlockScout v6 and v7 share the following environment variables that need to be configured:
+All BlockScout versions (v6, v7, and v8) share the following environment variables that need to be configured:

 For more details, see [Blockscout Backend Environment Variables](https://docs.blockscout.com/setup/env-variables/backend-env-variables).